kubernetes/enhancements/keps/sig-storage/3141-prevent-volume-mode-conversion/README.md

 We will add new labels to the existing persistentvolumeclaim_provision_failed_total metric for the volume data source and status code.
 The per-day percentage of calls with error status code <= 1.
-However the failover will always happen as long as the feature is correctly enabled and the annotations are not applied correctly to VolumeSnapshotContent objects.
+However the failure will always happen as long as the feature is correctly enabled and the annotations are not applied correctly to VolumeSnapshotContent objects.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?